Integrating a Product-Led Growth Approach with SEO

 - In-product search queries: These are like little user confessions, telling you exactly what people are looking for inside your product.
 For example, a CRM tool might see searches for "email integration," signaling a keyword opportunity.

 - Support tickets: Ever notice the same questions popping up over and over?
 That's content right there.
-A quilting site, for instance, might notice lots of questions on Review of a new quilting book: Design, Make, Quilt Modern about "best fabric for beginners."
+A quilting site, for instance, might notice lots of questions about "best fabric for beginners."
+This reveals a clear user need and a potential keyword to target.

 Now that you've got this keyword treasure, what's next?
 Prioritization, of course!
 Don't go chasin' waterfalls—or low-value keywords.